kevinlizarazo/reportingris4e2022/content/article/3c-through-my-eyes.md

   am — and how the problems that exist in my head are even smaller.
 featured: false
 img: ../../static/images/overview.jpg
-imgAlt: "#SBU students gather with NASA scientists for fieldwork at Potrillo Volcanic Filed in New Mexico, April 2022"
+imgAlt: SBU students gather with NASA scientists for fieldwork at Potrillo Volcanic Field in New Mexico, April 2022
 tags:
   - Melanie Formosa
 section: PlanetaryProtege